 Guildford Cathedral, on Stag Hill, is one of England’s youngest cathedrals – built in only 1936.
 As well as daily worship services, regular events, art exhibitions and workshops are held at the cathedral.
 While you’re there pop into Seasons Café for a bite to eat.

 Also worth a look is the Guildhall, a 16th century building easily recognisable by the magnificent bracket clock; and the Medieval Undercroft.
 They’re both on the High Street.
 And there’s also Guildford Museum, which charts the story of Guildford dating back to pre-history.

 WHAT’S FOR KIDS

-Quite possibly the best indoor leisure in the south is the Spectrum Leisure Complex, which has four indoor heated swimming pools (as well as diving boards and water slides), an Olympic sized ice rink and a 10-pin bowling alley amongst other things.
+Quite possibly the best indoor leisure in the south-east is the Spectrum Leisure Complex, which has four indoor heated swimming pools (as well as diving boards and water slides), an Olympic sized ice rink and a 10-pin bowling alley amongst other things.
 I’ve known people travel from as far as Somerset to spend a day here.